-- The Telecommunications Act Accessibility Guidelines, set forth at 36 C.F.R. part 1193; and - The World Wide Web Consortium (W3C) Web Content Accessibility Guidelines.
+- The Federal Information and Communications Technology (ICT) Final Standards and Guidelines, set forth at 36 C.F.R. parts 1193 and 1194;343 and - The World Wide Web Consortium (W3C) Web Content Accessibility Guidelines.344

 While these sources do not expressly apply to city websites, they provide various methods of ensuring that a web page is accessible, including providing text equivalents for graphics, ensuring that information conveyed with color is also available without color, and using high contrast color choices.
+Many state and local agencies have incorporated the federal requirements into the design of their information technology systems, including their websites.345